MatthiasKauer/tim/README.markdown

+#tim amendments
+tim tries to simplify ti by relying on hledger for number crunching in background.

+Biggest changes:

+* interrupts are gone because the stack is complex; you can call switch if you want to start work on something else.
+If you enter finish, nothing is automatically started.
+* hl command hands over your data to hledger to perform aggregations. [hledger manual](http://hledger.org/manual.html#timelog)
+* tim log is gone; replaced by hl

 # ti &mdash; A silly simple time tracker

 `ti` is a small command line time tracking application.
 Simple basic usage